bogousslavsky/bogousslavsky.github.io/_pages/about.md

   with Pierre Collin-Dufresne and Mehmet Sa&#287;lam
   <li style="list-style-type:none"><i>Journal of Financial Economics</i> 139(3), 922-949, 2021</li>
 	     <ul style="list-style-type:circle">
-		  <li>This paper tests theories of inventory shocks and market making capital using a natural experiment and contrasts standard liquidity measures to institutional liquidity measures</li>
+		  <li>We find support for theories of inventory shocks and market making capital using a natural experiment and contrast standard liquidity measures to institutional liquidity measures</li>
         </ul>
 </ul>